Escape the city and explore the best Sydney’s famous and secret beaches.

 Shark Bay to Milk Beach

-I’d like to start this post with this little beach located in the eastern suburb: Shark Beach, the beach is protected by a shark net during the summer months
+Shark Beach is a little beach located in the eastern suburb.
+For safety reasons, the beach is protected by a shark net during the summer months

 Follow the track that leads you to the next beach.
 The view from the trail is remarkable and the walk is very pleasant